Humidity level for carving

 Expected Results

 You can measure moisture in wood using a meter.
 This method is often favored because it is fast and easy.
-The pin-type meter uses electrodes.
-These are then inserted into the wood.
-Hereโs how this works.
-Water conducts electricity, but wood doesnโt.
-When there is a lot of water or moisture in the wood, the resistance to electrical current isnโt as much as when there is no moisture or low levels.ย
+The pin-type meter uses electrodes, which are then inserted into the wood.
+Hereโ€™s how this works: Water conducts electricity, but wood doesnโ€™t.
+When there is a lot of water or moisture in the wood, the resistance to electrical current isnโ€™t as great as when there is no moisture or low levels.ย

 This boils down to dry wood producing less resistance.
-The pinless meter doesnโt have electrodes to be inserted into the wood.
+The pinless meter doesnโ€™t have electrodes to be inserted into the wood.
 However, they use an electromagnetic sensor to detect the amount of water in the wood.
-The work is similar way that a scanner works for documents.
+The work is similar to the way that a scanner works for documents.
 All you need to do is run the meter over the wood.
 Just make sure you run it over a large wood surface.
 These meters are often more accurate.

 The great thing about pinless meters is that they do not leave holes in the wood.
-As such, it is always better to use pinless meters on wood that you would not want to get any holes in, such as expensive artifacts.ย Here are some expected figures that you could work with.ย
+As such, it is always better to use pinless meters on wood that you would not want to get any holes in, such as expensive artefacts.ย Here are some expected figures that you could work with.ย

 Things to look out for

-You must use a pinless moisture meter if you do not want the wood to have pinholes.
-This will help you determine how much moisture is in the wood.
-The moisture content will depend on the roomโs humidity and what you intend to use the wood for.ย
+If you do not want the wood to have pinholes, you must use a pinless moisture meter.
+This will help you determine the moisture content of the wood, which will depend on the roomโ€™s humidity and what you intend to use the wood for.ย

 If there is too much moisture in the wood, then the wood may shrink.ย

-If there isnโt enough moisture in the wood, then the wood will expand, and this may cause it to buckle or bow, which will harm the carving you are working on.ย
+If there isnโ€™t enough moisture in the wood, it will expand, which may cause it to buckle or bow, harming the carving you are working on.ย

 This is a myth because the moisture in the wood cannot freeze.
-After all, the chemicals are stuck to the walls of the wood.
+After all, the chemicals are stuck to the woodโ€™s walls.
 The outside temperature will not affect the wood or cause it to shrink or expand.ย

 Before you use wood, you must allow it to acclimate first.
 Once this is done, its moisture content will be in tandem with the room humidity level, also known as RH.ย